-Pan fried Sea Bream with Ratatouille
+Pan Fried Fillet of Sea Bream with Ratatouille and Tomato Coulis

 All the clean, fresh flavours of Provence can be found in this fragrant dish.
 The obvious time to eat this dish is the summer, when the tomatoes are fat and bursting with juices and sweetness and all the vegetables are local and packed with flavours.
 The Ratatouille can be prepared one day in advance and the tomato coulis a few hours in advance.

-|For the ratatouille:|
+|For the ratatouille|

 |4 tbsp||Olive oil|